josh-holder/josh-holder.github.io/_posts/2024-04-22-constellations.md

 Other players in the space no doubt have similar plans - [Kuiper satellites](https://www.aboutamazon.com/news/innovation-at-amazon/amazon-project-kuiper-oisl-space-laser-december-2023-update) are equipped with intersatellite laser links as well, and in fact [much of Kuiper's unique edge in the space](https://www.cnbc.com/2022/04/05/amazon-signs-rocket-deal-with-blue-origin-arianespace-ula-for-project-kuiper-internet-satellites.html) compared to SpaceX relies on their access to the massive global data center infrastructure of Amazon Web Services, which already offers [Ground-Station-as-a-Service capabilities](https://aws.amazon.com/ground-station/).
 This would position them well to prepare for the incoming flood of data through space.

-### New Applications
+## New Applications

 What applications, concretely, will this unprecedented access to bandwidth in space make possible?
 Below are some ideas:

 #### 24/7 Earth Observation

 Currently, two major factors affect the latency of Earth observation data.
-One, satellites physically pass by locations on Earth only so often - the [frequency at which a satellite platform can observe a given location](https://en.wikipedia.org/wiki/Satellite_revisit_period) is determined by orbital mechanics, satellite maneuverability, and of course the number of satellites in the constellation TODO make sentence better.
+One, satellites physically pass by locations on Earth only so often - the [frequency at which a satellite platform can observe a given location](https://en.wikipedia.org/wiki/Satellite_revisit_period) is determined by orbital mechanics, satellite maneuverability, and of course the number of satellites in the constellation.
 Second, as discussed above, satellites can only transmit their data when they are directly in view of a ground station.
 To make matters worse, if weather conditions above the ground stations are poor, satellites might have to wait for a future ground station pass to transmit their data.
 This fundamentally limits the speed at which data, and especially data from remote locations, can reach end users.

 Constellations solve both of these issues.
 Clearly, as earth observation constellations grow in size, revisit time sharply decreases (and sensors could even be colocated on Starlink or Kuiper satellites to allow for dual-use).
 More significantly though, connection through the laser mesh of a LEO internet constellation means that satellites can "see" all ground stations at once, instantly routing data back to the terrestrial internet even from over the ocean or amid cloudy weather.

 Theoretically, this would allow a company could provide *live, high-definition footage and data of the entire surface of Earth.* The applications of this are endless:
  - **Make Google Maps vastly more powerful** - imagine if Google Maps could rely [not just on historical data](https://blog.google/products/maps/google-maps-101-how-ai-helps-predict-traffic-and-determine-routes/) but also real-time imaging information, or direct you to the nearest open parking spot in real time.
- - **Effectively remove fog of war in military engagements** -this would redefine the way military engagements are conducted - speculation on SpaceX's Starshield constellation already [provides a window into this future.](https://www.twz.com/space/if-spacexs-secret-constellation-is-what-we-think-it-is-its-game-changing)
+ - **Effectively remove fog of war in military engagements** - this would redefine the way military engagements are conducted, and hopefully make them more humane.
+Speculation on SpaceX's Starshield constellation already [provides a window into this future.](https://www.twz.com/space/if-spacexs-secret-constellation-is-what-we-think-it-is-its-game-changing)
  - **Better weather prediction** - [bleeding-edge weather models]((https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/)) increasingly use incredibly data-hungry AI algorithms to make predictions.
 Currently, though, the data used to train these models is relatively sparse (i.e. [31km, hourly resolution across a handful of modalities](https://www.science.org/stoken/author-tokens/ST-1550/full)).
 Given how directly increased model scale and dataset size [has correlated with performance in other domains](https://arxiv.org/pdf/2001.08361.pdf), it seems likely that weather models would be similarly improved by a massive increase in the temporal resolution, accuracy, and multi-modality of the data used to train them.
 These same atmospheric models could be used to gain insight into our changing climate and evaluate the potential effectiveness of tools like [solar radiation modification](https://en.wikipedia.org/wiki/Solar_radiation_modification) in mitigating it.

 #### Reactive Satellite Tasking